nmcl/scratch/swarm-stm/README.md

 # JAX-RS & Arjuna Software Transactional Memory

 Old code.
-Look in Swarm/Thorntail and/or Narayana.
+Look in the WildFLy Swarm/Thorntail and/or Narayana projects for updates.

 NOTE: taken from https://github.com/nmcl/wildfly-swarm-examples as STM classes not being picked up with fatjar.